Defining Custom PDF printer objects

 - If you choose specific media, only jobs that use that media can be scheduled to this printer.

 - If you choose Ready media objects, only jobs that require the media that is currently loaded in the printer can be scheduled to the printer.

 - If you choose All media, all jobs can be scheduled to the printer, regardless of what media is loaded.

 - Click OK.

-- Ricoh ProcessDirector creates a separate Java virtual machine to run Custom PDF printers.
+- Ricoh ProcessDirector creates a separate Java virtual machine on the Linux primary or secondary server or on the application server to run Custom PDF printers.
 Some computer security software notifies users when Java virtual machines are created.